Mixed Media Art Classes - St Ives School of Painting

 Course details

 This mixed media course liberates you from expectations and encourages you to embrace the happy accident.
-Develop your painting in several directions simultaneously, and invest your creative energy more wisely.
+Develop your painting in several directions through the act of painting itself, treading that fruitful bridge between intention and invention.

 Finally, begin to consolidate and condense your creative yields, gaining insight into the crucial final decisions that pull a painting together.
-This course empowers you to have control over your creative output.
+This course empowers you to both let go and have control over your creative output.
 Learn more about what conditions help you to flourish creatively, taking inspiration out of the unknown and into your control.

 Day to day plan